koszullab/metaTOR/README.md

 This is a tsv file with two columns: the contig name and the final were the contig is.
 It only contains contigs which are binned.
 It could be use a an input to import a binning results in anvio.

 **Bin summary file**
 This is the summary of the data of the final bins build with all the step of metaTOR.
+The HiC coverage is the number of contacts (intra and inter contigs) per kilobase in the whole bin.
+The Shotgun coverage is the mean coverage normalized by the size of the shotgun reads from the depth file.

 ||lineage|completness|contamination|size|contigs|N50|longest_contig|GC|coding_density|taxonomy|Coverage|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|